Sydney-Informatics-Hub/intro-git/notebooks/13_pull_requests.md

 To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.
 ```

+Oh - that's right, we need to tell Git to set an upstream for our feature
+branch, as it doesn't exist on GitHub yet.

 ```sh
 git push --set-upstream origin feature-median